McGinley Dynamic Technical Analysis & McGinley Dynamic Signals

 Bullish, Buy Signals and Bearish, Sell Signals

-McGinley Dynamic should be combined with MAs to form a trading system.
-McGinley Dynamic should be used as the smoothing mechanisms where the Moving Average is choppy or ranging.
+McGinley Dynamic should be used with Moving Averages to create a trading system.
+McGinley Dynamic should help smooth things out when the MA is jumpy or stays in one area.

 - Bullish, Buy Signal - A buy signal gets derived and generated when price crosses above indicator.